yanna-torres/av1-script-api/README.md

 This is a simple Flask API that tracks the number of times a specific number has been accessed.
 The data is stored in a JSON file.

+You can access the application at [https://av1-script-api.onrender.com/](https://av1-script-api.onrender.com/) (there is a possibility that the Render server used may be down, taking a while to restart).

 ## Setup

 1. Clone the repository.